robertgerstner/website/docs/index.md

 - **[2024-01-16]** My first paper, coming out of my work with Prof. [Jesko Sirker](http://drop.physics.umanitoba.ca/~jsirker/Dokuwiki/doku.php?id=home) in collaboration with Dr. [Alexander Weisse](https://people.mpim-bonn.mpg.de/weisse/), is now on the [arXiv](https://arxiv.org/abs/2401.08031)!
 We study localization in the Heisenberg model through the novel lens of operator growth, finding strong evidence for a lack of many-body localization.

 ## Conferences, Workshops, Talks, and Posters

+- **[2025-05-23]** I attended the [Grande Conférence du RQMP](https://rqmp.ca/en/event/rqmp-grande-conference-2025-edition/) which took place in Montréal, QC, with the theme of Artificial Intellegence and Materials: Towards a Revolution in Research and Innovation.

+- **[2025-05-13 - 2025-05-14]** I attended the [Spring INTRIQ Meeting](https://www.intriq.org/events/rencontre-printaniere-2025-de-lintriq) in Bromont, QC.

 - **[2025-03-17]** I gave a talk at the [APS Global Physics Summit](https://summit.aps.org/) in Anaheim, CA on my work in many-body localization (slides can be found [here](./home_media/APS_slides_2025.pdf)).
 I also attended the conference throughout the rest of the week, focusing on talks at the intersection of artificial intelligence, quantum physics, and material science.
 Lots of interesting work being done!